some-natalie/some-natalie/_tabs/speaking.md

 [BSides Boulder](https://bsidesboulder.org) (14 June) - With all the recent focus on software supply chain security, let's look at the very far left of this process - **how does git know who did what, when, where, and why?** ([Abstract](https://sessionize.com/s/some-natalie/whodunnit-git-repository-mysteries/93884) on Sessionize)

 It seems straightforward to assume that you have all of this information in a git repository, but that's probably not the case.
-In this talk, we'll walk through how to determine the answers to each of these questions, edge cases and technical gotchas to watch out for, and why each are important to your company's security posture.
+In this talk, we'll walk through how to determine the answers to each of these questions, edge cases and technical gotchas to watch out for, and why each are important to your company's security posture. ([YouTube](https://www.youtube.com/watch?v=A2tQhigHUNE) recording)

 **Slides with expanded write-up** ([as presented](https://github.com/some-natalie/some-natalie/raw/main/assets/slides/2024-06-14_Bsides-Boulder-Git-Audit-Whodunnit.pdf))